 This trip is for experienced divers only, since the maximum depth is around 30 meters (100 feet).
 On this trip you will visit two of Iceland's best dives sites, the Silfra fissure in Thingvellir National Park and the Strýtan geothermal chimney in Akureyri.

+On your second day you will visit the majestic Strýtan.
 The Strýtur are giant submarine geothermal silica cones that rise from the 70 metre deep seafloor in Eyjafjörður.
 It's a fascinating dive site and of great interest to divers and scientists alike.
 The Strytan chimneys are a completely unique diving wonder that has only recently been discovered and the only one we know of in the world.
 This dive requires outstanding buoyancy control and reasonable physical fitness.

 It was 1997 when Erlendur Bogason and his friend Árni Halldósson, captain on the whale watching boat Níels Jónsson found the 55 meter high cone they named Strýtan.
 The top of the cone measures metres under the surface and it is estimated that around 100 litres of 75°C hot water per second flows out of the cone and into the sea.